 “The best one-day hike in the Cascades”

 OK.
 We’re going to let the cat out of the bag.
 When locals really want to take a hike - a big hike - they head for the Enchantments Crossing, a one-day hike starting at the Stuart Lake trailhead.
-From the trailhead at 3300 feet, folks ascend 2300 feet to Colchuk Lake.
+From the trailhead at 3300 feet, folks ascend 2300 feet to Colchuck Lake.
 You take a breather around the lake, then head steeply up 2200 feet to the top of Asgaard Pass at 7800 feet.
 More goat trail than hiking trail, but I’d rather go up than down!

 Descend to the Lakes

 From Asgaard Pass you have a meandering trail through the heart of the Cascade’s legendary Enchantment Lakes.
 You descend over 12 miles to the Snow Lakes Trail Head at 1300 feet.
 The entire trip is about 19-ish miles.
-This is not a hike to take to “get in shape”.
+Caution - This is not a hike to take to “get in shape”.
 This is a hike to plan for, work up to, and conquer when you are ready.